Advice on Gutters and Downspouts

-The contractors from DIY's Be Your Own Contractor discuss an important topic that's related closely to roofing gutters and downspouts and how they integrated these components into their roofing structure.
+The experts from DIY's Be Your Own Contractor discuss why these components are essential to your roofing structure.

 Betty King and John Spracklen neglected to consider the importance of proper drainage from their massive roof until late in the construction of their Kentucky home.